When is it time to get new hearing aids?

 It’s been more than 5 years

-The OHS recently adjusted its requirements for the duration of time people must wait before being re-fitted for hearing aids.
+The HSP recently adjusted its requirements for the duration of time people must wait before being re-fitted for hearing aids.
 Previously, people had to wait at least six years before they could be given a new device.
 That recommendation now states that people wait five years before they receive a new device.
 This is good news, as most hearing aids last 3-5 years, according to Healthy Hearing.1

 Your hearing threshold no longer matches your device